What are Dental Implants?

 - Health risk factors — do you have conditions such as high blood pressure, diabetes, smoking and cardiac conditions?

 - Other unique patient factors

 A series of X rays and scans will then be taken to assess potential implant sites.
-During the surgery, the dental implant is inserted into your jaw bone.
+During dental implant surgery, the dental implant is inserted into your jaw bone.
 In some cases, bone grafting or gum grafting can be done at the implant site.
-Once the bone and gum around the implant have healed (usually 3 to 6 months), the abutment and crown are fitted into the implant to replace the real tooth.
+Once the bone and gum around the dental implant have healed (usually 3 to 6 months), the abutment and crown are fitted into the dental implant to replace the real tooth or missing teeth.
 Any remaining tooth will be removed.

-- Local anaesthetic will be used to numb the area.
+- Local anaesthetic will be used to numb the area or dental implant site.

 - An incision is made in your gums, exposing the bone.

-- The bone will be drilled to create space for the implant.
+- The bone will be drilled to create space for the dental implant.

-- The implant will be screwed in place.
+- The dental implant will be screwed in place.

-- The gums will be closed over the implant (May require stitches)
+- The gums will be closed over the dental implant (May require stitches)

-- The healing process (May take up to 5 months)
+- The healing process post dental implant surgery (May take up to 5 months)